 A few lobsters came out that night too.

 I have marked two less well fished areas of the breakwater map below, the entire length and both sides can be fished.
+The breakwater is literally only a 35 minute drive from the Britannia Bridge crossing.

 Parking area – clicking the below link will open google maps and give you sat nav directions directly from you phone 🙂